Data Documentation

 Acquisition Fit Score

-Every company in the database receives a composite acquisition fit score between 0 and 100.
-The score is designed to surface businesses that exhibit the characteristics most correlated with a motivated owner and a clean acquisition process.
+Every mapped company receives a composite acquisition fit score between 0 and 100.
+The score is designed to surface businesses with traits that may matter to acquisition buyers.
 Higher scores rank to the top of every mandate search by default.

 Owner Tenure30 pts